 - Herengracht or Gentlemen’s Canal is lined with homes that once belonged to wealthy merchants and governors of the city.

-- Keizergracht or King’s Canal is the second widest of the canals and named after Maximilian I [we’ll see more of him at the Westerkerk below].
+- Keizergracht or Emperor’s Canal is the second widest of the canals and named after Maximilian I [we’ll see more of him at the Westerkerk below].

 - Prinsengracht or Prince’s Canal is actually the longest and named after William I or the Prince of Orange who led the 80-year revolt I mentioned above.